 - The Squadron Medical Officer’s central responsibility was the care of the aircrew on the squadron.
 He advised them on all aspects of aviation medicine, and in addition carefully watched their physical and mental health for signs of stress or inability to cope with operations.

 - Medical Officers were responsible for supervising the rescue of aircrew from crashed aircraft, so that injuries should not be caused or existing injuries worsened.
-These crashes involved a very high risk of fire and possible explosion due to the ammunition and explosives on board.
+These crashes involved a very high risk of fire and possible explosion due to the aviation fuel, ammunition and explosives on board.
 It was the one real instance* in which RAF Medical Officers shared the hazards of aircrew, unlike their counterparts on active service in the Army and the Navy who experienced many of the dangers of the Service people under their care.

 - SSQs were usually equipped with what was known as a crash theatre, which provided emergency care for life-threatening injuries, but it was only on the major RAF stations that there were full operating theatre facilities.
 The job of Medical Officers on the lesser stations was to stabilise the casualties and get them as quickly as possible to either a civilian EMS (Emergency Medical Services) hospital, such as Addenbrookes at Cambridge, or to one of the lavishly equipped RAF Hospitals, such as RAF Hospital Ely.

 * Some MOs also flew occasionally on bomber operations to gain knowledge of what the men under their care faced.